What is Blurple and How to Avoid it?

 This is where a “Blurple color” can occur.
 The key is to always have at least a 30% difference in your cyan and magenta values.
 Adding too much magenta to cyan will result in the color purple even if it appears blue on your screen.

 For example, in the image below, the bottom blue could have easily turned purple.

 But to avoid that, we dropped the magenta value 30% below the cyan.
 Most dark blues can be created with this method without the risk of turning purple.

 A general rule of thumb, or at least a starting place when adjusting your colors, is to add the values you remove from magenta to black.

 For example, if your starting color is 100, 87, 0, 7, you would remove 17 from magenta (creating the 30% differential) and add that 17 to the black value giving you a color breakdown of 100, 70, 0, 24.

 From there you can move the black up and down a couple of notches to perfect the color.
+Sometimes the Y value will need to be dropped as well in order to get a closer shade.
 As you can see from the example, it’s not always going to convert seamlessly, but once printed, your blues should look more accurate to your intention that if you had kept the original color breakdown.

 Blue is one of my favorite colors, and I love to design with it.
 As long as you are careful with your values, it should turn out beautifully!
 And as always… if you have any questions about your color build, or the blurple color, don’t hesitate to ask!